 Best Licensed Board Games

 While some people may balk at the idea of a licensed board game, they can go well beyond a simple themed Monopoly or other thinly-veiled variation on a typical board game.
 Whether you're a collector, a super-fan of a movie or TV series or you just want to try something different, there are some surprisingly good licensed board games to tackle!
-Defeat some of your favorite villains, or feel the rush of painting the best happy little trees.
+Invite friendly ghosts into your home, or feel the rush of painting the best happy little trees.
 These Licensed board games are surprisingly satisfying!

 What Board Games Should I Buy?